 Food Aid Packaging Solutions

-FAQR’s activities around food aid packaging aim to address current challenges associated with packaging and to identify the most appropriate, cost-effective packaging technologies to be used to optimize preservation of the food aid products throughout the supply chain and shelf life.
+FAQR’s activities around food aid packaging aimed to address current challenges associated with packaging and to identify the most appropriate, cost-effective packaging technologies to be used to optimize preservation of the food aid products throughout the supply chain and shelf life.
 Packaging solutions are identified in consultation with food aid suppliers, packaging suppliers, transporters, program implementers and government agencies.
 FAQR seeks to identify potential for improvement in the following areas:

 - Vegetable oil cans and plugs resistance to leakage